flynshue/articles/manifests/workshop.md

 ubuntu                      1/1       Running   0          3m52s     172.21.5.219   sbx-app1-5cplr-worker-4q2tt   <none>           <none>
 ```

-The app is set to listen port 5000, so we can use that port and one of the pod ip address to talk to one of the replicas from our test ubuntu pod.
+The app is set to listen on port 5000, so we can use that port and one of the pod ip address to talk to one of the replicas from our test ubuntu pod.

 Go back to the terminal running the ubuntu test container and send a request to the articles app.
 ```